Online Doctor of Musical Arts (DMA) in Music Education

 The Doctor of Musical Arts in Music Education is a professional degree for individuals committed to leadership in music education policy and practice in a variety of settings both in and outside of schools.
 This program does not result in licensure.

-The degree program consists of three components: coursework, qualifying examinations, and a dissertation.
+The degree program consists of three components: coursework, qualifying examination, and a dissertation.
 Students must complete a minimum of 48 semester credits with grades no lower than B– and a minimum cumulative GPA no lower than 3.0 in graduate-level coursework.
 All degree requirements must be completed within seven years of the date of matriculation.
 Students are allowed to transfer up to 16.0 credits of external coursework, pending faculty review for equivalency, for courses completed within 5 years of matriculation to the DMA program.

 A new cohort of students is admitted each fall.
-Cohort members progress through coursework together, and culminate in an on-campus Residency prior to beginning their dissertation.
-They also interact with all music education graduate students as part of a nationwide community of scholar/practitioners.
+Cohort members progress through coursework together and culminate in an on-campus Residency prior to beginning their dissertation.
+They also interact with other music education graduate students as part of a nationwide community of scholar/practitioners.

 Program of Study

 Every student must satisfactorily complete a minimum of 48 semester credits, distributed as follows:

 |Music Ed Core: CFA ME 740, 741, 742, ME 841–42, ME 859||24 cr|

 |CFA ME 750 Theoretical and Cultural Applications||4 cr|